openshift/training/beta-3-setup.md

 can figure out why.

 ### Delete the Pod
-Go ahead and delete this pod so that you don't get confused in later examples:
+Go ahead and delete this pod so that you don't get confused in later examples.
+Don't forget to do this as the ```joe``` user:

     osc delete pod hello-openshift